Quantum field theory and inverse problems: Imaging with Entangled Photons: Introduction

 \subsection{Main Result}

 To extract information about the unknown density $\rho$ from the data $\Lambda$, we require a specific geometric configuration of the source region $S$, the measurement domains $W_1$ and $W_2$, and the support of the density $\Sigma$.
 First, we need all relevant photon paths to reach the medium.
 To ensure this, we assume that there exists a source point $z = (z_1, z_2) \in S$ such that every point of the support $\Sigma$ lies on a segment from $z_2$ to some point in $W_2$.
-This guarantees that the rays associated with the second photon's path can probe the entire support of $\rho$.
-Second, for each such direction, we require that there is a matching ray of equal length from a point $x_1 \in W_1$ to $z_1$ that avoids $\Sigma$.
+This guarantees that the rays associated with the second photon's path probe the entire support of $\rho$.
+Second, for each such direction, we require a ray of equal length from a point $x_1 \in W_1$ to $z_1$ that avoids $\Sigma$.
 These rays serve as reference paths that allow us to isolate the contribution of $\rho$.
 By properly adjusting the propagation times and exploiting the symmetry of the equations, we can access integrals of $\rho$ along the segment from $z_2$ to $x_2$.
-This geometric configuration is illustrated in Figure~\ref{fig:geometry}.

-In addition to this global configuration, we require a local synchronization condition between the measurement points and the source.
-Specifically, for some set $X_1 \subset W_1$ and each pair $(x_1, x_2) \in X_1 \times W_2$, we assume the existence of a source point $y = (y_1, y_2) \in S$ such that the distances from $x_1$ to $y_1$ and from $x_2$ to $y_2$ are equal.
-This ensures that for any such configuration, there exists a source within $S$ from which two photons can arrive at $x_1$ and $x_2$ simultaneously.

-To understand the role of this condition, suppose that for a given point of interest $x_1 \in W_1$, there exists a region $U \subset W_2$ such that for every $x_2 \in U$, no point $y \in S$ satisfies the distance condition.
-In that case, there is no choice of source $f$ supported in $S$ that can generate a two-photon arriving at both $x_1$ and $x_2$ at the same time.
-As a result, the contribution of $\rho$ near $U$ is hidden in the data measured at $x_1$, and the entire measurement at $x_1$ is compromised.
+The informal geometric description above is made precise in Condition~\ref{condition_intro}, which contains the full set of assumptions used in the proof.